How to Get to Morzine | Transfers, Airports & Travel Guide

 • Good mix of value and snow conditions

-• Val Thorens’ altitude means reliable snow late into the season
+• Val Thorens’ altitude helps it stay attractive late into the ski season

 Weekends vs. weekdays